An improvement on the base-change theorem and the functor $f^!$: Executive summary

 Grothendieck duality is an old subject.
 There are basically two approaches to it: one can develop the theory via residual and Cousin complexes as in Hartshorne~\cite{Hartshorne66} and Conrad~\cite{Conrad07}, or one can proceed more functorially, as outlined by Deligne~\cite{Deligne66} and Verdier~\cite{Verdier68} and developed very fully in Lipman~\cite{Lipman09}.
 The key to the second approach is the base-change theorem of Verdier, it is fundamental to developing the properties of the functor $f^!$.
 There is also a proof of the base-change theorem due to Hartshorne, but it comes at the end, after the theory has been substantially set up.

-The first result in this paper is a new proof of the base-change theorem.
-Unlike the old proofs it is based on the compact generation of the triangulated categories involved, and is very short and simple; see Lemmas~\ref{L4.5} and \ref{L4.7}.
-Let us give the statement of Lemma~\ref{L4.7} here:
+The first result in this paper is a new proof of the base-change theorem, valid much more generally than the old proofs.
+Unlike the old proofs it is based on the compact generation of the triangulated categories involved, see Lemmas~\ref{L4.5} and \ref{L4.7}.
+Let us give a version of Lemma~\ref{L4.7} here---this isn't the most general statement we can prove but gives the flavor: